Pinto beans with sautéed onions, bacon, and pan roasted jalapenos.

 - 1/2 cup, loosely packed, chopped fresh cilantro

-3 Add the chopped onion to the pan with the bacon fat.
+3 Cook onion in bacon fat: Add the chopped onion to the pan with the bacon fat.
 Increase the heat to medium high and cook until translucent and lightly browned.
 Add the minced garlic and cook a minute more.
 While the onion is cooking, chop the cooked bacon.

 4 Add the cooked beans, chopped bacon, and the chopped jalapeños to the pan and stir to mix.
 Sprinkle with salt.